modin-project/modin/docs/usage_guide/optimization_guide/index.rst

   import numpy as np
   import timeit

-  # Generating data for a square-like frame
+  # Generating data for a square-like dataframe
   data = np.random.randint(0, 100, size=(2**10, 2**10))

   # Explicitly setting `NPartitions` to its default value